Accessibility Statement

 Adoption isn’t entirely out of the question.
 Purebred cats can be found in the shelter system from time to time, but you’ll likely have better luck by seeking out rescue organizations dedicated to rare and purebred cats.
 Some trusted purebred rescues include:

 “There are a lot of cats, though, that resemble a particular breed, and you’ll find them in shelters and rescues,” Bays adds.
-“Cats with Siamese type coloring, grey cats the color of a Russian Blue, larger Maine Coon type cats are commonly found in shelters and rescues.”
+“Cats with Siamese type coloring, grey cats the color of a Russian Blue, and larger Maine Coon type cats are commonly found in shelters and rescues.”

 Shelter rescue